skyssolutions/lynxchan/src/be/Readme.md

 # GridFS
 Meta-data of files on gridfs will have the following values:
+* `onDisk`: if true, the contents of the file are stored on disk instead of the db.
 * `boardUri`: board to which the file belongs to.
 If undefined, file is a default site file.
 * `lastModified`(Date): date of the last modification of the file.
 * `boards`(Array): array of boards present on the multi-board page cache.